7 Steps to Keep Your Faith in Hard Times

 Enjoy the Seasons of Life

-As you end this week’s devotions, affirm that your faith can take you through hard times.
-Recognize that you have already started your journey of personal and spiritual growth and renewal.
+As you take the seven steps, affirm that your faith can take you through hard times.
+Recognize that you have already started your journey of personal and spiritual growth and renewal, then enlarge your horizons on what God is doing in your life.

-You can be like Joseph was, in his slavery and prison experiences; he got better instead of bitter.
+You can be like Joseph was, in his slavery and prison experiences, he got better instead of bitter.
 You too can gain a new perspective and grasp divine opportunities even in hard places.
-Then you can say, like Joseph, what was meant for evil, God used it for good!
+Then you can say, like Joseph, what was meant for evil, God used it for good.
+He said to his brothers:

-In the end, you can bounce back from adversity because your faith took you through.
-Your testimony will encourage others because they see how God brought you through hard times into a good place.
+In the end, you can bounce back from adversity because your faith in God took you through.
+Your testimony will encourage others because they will see how God brought you through hard times into a good place.

 © 2014 Yvette Stupart